Intestinal or Gut Bacteria and Obesity: A Possible Connection

 - 30.0 or higher = obese

-This scale is a helpful indication of a person's weight category, but there are a few problems with using the scale.
+The numbers can be a helpful indication of a person's weight category, but this isn't always the case.
 For example, athletes often have increased muscle mass.
 This mass will increase their weight and give them a higher BMI than they would normally have.
 Seniors often lose muscle.
 This may reduce their weight and BMI, even though they may have an unhealthy amount of fat in their body.

 Worldwide obesity has more than doubled since 1980.— WHO (World Health Organization)